Genez-io/deployapps-landing-page/content/posts/fromt_prompt_to_cloud.md

 ## What’s Next?

-We at genezio aim to offer our users the best experience possible while having access to excellent time and money saving services.
+We at DeployApps aim to offer our users the best experience possible while having access to excellent time and money saving services.
 Stay tuned and join our {{< external-link link="https://discord.gg/uc9H5YKjXv" >}}Discord community{{< /external-link >}}
 to be the first to hear about new tutorials and features.